-2 Moral Decision-Logic And Moral Definitions for Each Value
+Moral Decision-Logic And Moral Definitions for Each Value

 What is missing for making more reliable and consistent decisions for long term strategic planning with positive results are the values that have a proven record of sustaining our species' survival for over 8,000 generations.
 The consistency of our personal and organizational decision-making is dependent upon using the logic of the ageless consistency of the seven values.
-What is missing are the criteria, or rules, for the moral and ethical decisions that will keep (sustain) all of the parts of our societies running smoothly so that everyone arrives in the far distant future with the same or better quality of life as we have today.
+Using them is necessary so that all aspects of our societies to run smoothly so that everyone arrives in the far distant future with the same or better quality of life as we have today.